malloryegaspard/malloryegaspard.github.io/README.md

     - [Shelter Ugolyok](https://linktr.ee/Ugolyok?utm_source=linktree_profile_share&ltsid=7b2f87b6-ee29-407b-96da-8868053eafb0)
       - Provides shelter and rehabilitation for hundreds of animals in need across Ukraine.

- - A few of my hobbies include listening to a wide variety of music (from The Clash to Claude Debussy!), watching films, cooking, film photography, and doing crossword puzzles.
+ - A few of my hobbies include listening to a wide variety of music (from The Clash to Claude Debussy!), traveling, watching films, cooking, film photography, painting, tending to houseplants, and doing crossword puzzles.
 Additionally, I love spending time with my friends, getting bubble tea, and enjoying all that Ithaca has to offer!